kimfucious/netlify-forms-formik/README.md

 <Field type="hidden" name="bot-field" />
 ```

-> :point_up: The relevant code to see how this works can be found in `/public/index.html` and `FormikForm.js` within this repo.
+> :floppy_disk: The relevant code to see how this works can be found in `/public/index.html` and `FormikForm.js` within this repo.

 ## Adding ReCaptcha

 ### tl;dr

-Use a library to add Recaptcha (e.g. [reaptcha](https://www.npmjs.com/package/reaptcha)) and don't add anything related to reCaptcha to the `/public/index.html` file.
-And be sure to send the reCaptcha response along with your form submission.
+Use a library to add Recaptcha (e.g. [reaptcha](https://www.npmjs.com/package/reaptcha)), and be sure to send the reCaptcha response along with your form submission.

-> :point_up: reCaptcha is notoriously easy to mistype, and `reaptcha` adds another nuance to the pot.
-I've used abbreviations in variables to help avoid issues around that.
+> :scream: reCaptcha is notoriously easy to mistype, and `reaptcha` adds another nuance to the pot.
+I've used abbreviations in variable declarations to help avoid issues around that.

 ### Setup

 There are a lot of libraries out there for adding reCaptcha to a React site.
 And most reCaptcha libraries are not especially clear in their documentation, IMHO, with to how to get the end-to-end solution working, esp. getting at the reCaptcha response token.

 After a bit of trial and error, I settled on [reaptcha](https://www.npmjs.com/package/reaptcha).
+It's clean and documented well.

 There's actually only one key step to get reCaptcha working with Netlify Forms, which is to send the reCaptcha response token with your form data.
 The main work here is to get a hold of the Recaptcha response.